Residents of Denerim

 - Bad Liar: If the Warden's Cunning is high enough, they can point out the inconsistencies in "Weylon's" story and provoke him into attacking.

-- Bare-Fisted Monk: Is one of, if not the only mage in the game who will fight you with his bare hands.
+- Bare-Fisted Monk: He's quite possibly the only mage in the game who will fight you with his bare hands.

 - Dead Person Impersonation: This guy murdered the real Weylon and took his place.